Reform-minded outsider Widodo takes over as Indonesia's president

 U.S. Secretary of State Kerry met Widodo and was expected to have encouraged him to maintain the active role in regional foreign policy pursued by the previous administration, amid concern the new president may be more inward-looking.

-"What we see in the region is a pretty steady calling for Indonesia to remain active in foreign affairs," said a U.S. official traveling with Kerry.
+"What we see in the region is a pretty steady calling for Indonesia to remain active in foreign affairs," said a U.S. official travelling with Kerry.

 (Additional reporting by Kanupriya Kapoor, Fergus Jensen, Eveline Danubrata, Gayatri Suroyo, Nilufar Rizki, Dennys Kapa, Michael Taylor, and David Brunnstrom; Writing by Randy Fabi; Editing by Robert Birsel and Crispian Balmer)